alexxcons/alexxcons.github.io/_posts/2021-09-11-shiny-new-things-in-thunar.md

 [GSoC 2021](https://summerofcode.withgoogle.com) is over now and I am happy to tell you that both students working on thunar did an excellent job.
 Alot of nice stuff has been added thanks to them !

-In order to allow you to discover all these new features [Thunar 4.17.5](https://mail.xfce.org/pipermail/xfce-announce/2021-September/001059.html) was just released.
+In order to allow you to discover all these new features, [Thunar 4.17.5](https://mail.xfce.org/pipermail/xfce-announce/2021-September/001059.html) was just released.
 (Note that this is a development release.
 It still might have some rough edges)

 For details about the new features check the summaries provided by Sergios and Yongha: